1papaya/geoDavey.us/content/projects/ndlembeni.md

 # Background

 Back in the summer of 2018 as part of the Swaziland Footbridge Program, our CU chapter worked with a local community at Ndlembeni, to build an 83 meter suspended footbridge over the Nkomati river.

-Altogether it was a profound joyful experience for all those involved and was fully powered by the human spirit.
-Together we came together, overcome lots of challenges and endured hard work all with the common goal of a better future, and had lots of fun too.
+Altogether, the project was a profound success for all those involved and is a testament to the power of the human spirit.
+We united ourselves, overcame challenges, endured hard work and had lots of fun, all with the common goal of a better future, and it worked out.
+Woohoo!

 Below is a series of updates sent out on a mailing list to individuals who had donated to fund our cause, to keep the folks updated and to share our gratitude.
 They detail all that went on during the project :)